davidbalbert/roughcut/README.md

 ## Overview

 Roughcut works like Common Lisp, is implemented like Scheme, and looks like Clojure.
-From Common Lisp it takes the macro system, as opposed to Scheme's `define-syntax`.
-From Scheme it takes a very small set of fundamental forms and a single namespace for functions and variables (in other words, Roughcut is a Lisp-1, not a Lisp-2).
+From Common Lisp it takes the macro system.
+From Scheme it takes a very small set of fundamental forms and a single namespace for functions and variables.
 From Clojure, Roughcut takes names (`def`, `defn`, `defmacro`, `first`, `second`, `rest`), syntax (`unquote` and `unquote-splicing` are written with tildes instead of commas: `~`, `~@`) and ideas about interacting with an underlying language runtime.

 ### Examples